6 EUROLEAGUE CHAMPIONSHIPSSEE IN DETAIL

 Dimitris Giannakopoulos, son of Pavlos Giannakopoulos, took over the reins in 2012, a worthy successor of the “Green Empire” who continues their unceasing work until this very day.

-Since the 1995-1996 season, when the club celebrated its first European Championship in Paris as well as the Greek Cup in Patras, Panathinaikos has acquired at least one trophy per season for 26 consecutive years, accumulating a total of 42 trophies including 6 European Championships, 20 Greek Championships, 15 Greek Cups and 1 Intercontinental Cup!
+Since the 1995-1996 season, when the club celebrated its first European Championship in Paris as well as the Greek Cup in Patras, Panathinaikos has acquired at least one trophy per season for 27 consecutive seasons, accumulating a total of 43 trophies including 6 European Championships, 20 Greek Championships, 15 Greek Cups, 1 Intercontinental Cup and 1 Super Cup!

 This unique feat highlighted Panathinaikos as the only European team to ever achieve this, surpassing Real Madrid and Maccabi Tel Aviv who shared a best run of 23 seasons with at least one trophy.

 Needless to wonder why Euroleague officially announced Panathinaikos as the most successful European team of the current century!